docker/docs/develop/develop-images/dockerfile_best-practices.md

 Avoid installing extra or unnecessary packages just because they might be nice to have.
 For example, you don’t need to include a text editor in a database image.

-When you avoid installing extra or unnecessary packages, you images will have reduced complexity, reduced dependencies, reduced file sizes, and reduced build times.
+When you avoid installing extra or unnecessary packages, your images will have reduced complexity, reduced dependencies, reduced file sizes, and reduced build times.

 ### Decouple applications